Outdoor Dining Areas

 COOL AS A CUCUMBER – RECIPES FROM YOUR GARDEN

 Do you know where the expression “cool as a cucumber comes from?
 It’s because cucumbers are typically 10 to 20 degrees cooler than the temperature around them.
 Try inserting a thermometer into one if you need a little proof.
-Not only do cucumbers have a cool temperature, but they’re also the key ingredient to some of the summer’s best cool down recipes.
+Not only do cucumbers have a cool temperature, but cucumbers are also the key ingredient to some of the summer’s best cool down recipes.
 There was a time when we only knew two main types of cucumbers – slicing and pickling.
 But things have changed and there is now a large variety of cucumber types available to gardeners and shoppers.
-They include Armenian, Diva, English Telegraph, Burpless, Persian, Lemon, Parisian Gherkins, Dasher, Sweet Success and Calypso varieties.
+They include Armenian, Diva, English Telegraph, Burpless, Persian, Lemon, Parisian Gherkins,… Read More

 ADD MORE MAY PEAS TO YOUR MAY: CREAMED MAY PEAS AND NEW POTATOES